Travel Alert Status

 Level 4: Do Not Travel

-Time Difference:
+Time Difference

-UTC+8.5 (13.5 hours ahead of Washington, DC, during Standard Time)
+UTC+9 (14 hours ahead of Washington, DC, during Standard Time)

-Travel Climate:
+Travel Climate

 temperate with rainfall concentrated in summer

-Travel Currency:
+Travel Currency

 North Korean won (KPW)

-Language Spoken:
+Language Spoken

 Korean is spoken in both North and South Korea and is written in a phonetic alphabet created and promulgated in the mid-15th century.
 While the alphabet is called Hangul in South Korea, it is known as Chosongul in North Korea.
 Although the Korean language is derived with words adapted from Chinese, the North Koreans, unlike the South Koreans, do not use Chinese characters with Chosongul in their newspapers and publications.
 They prefer to use only Chosongul, which is sufficient for most needs.

-There are difference in vocabulary between the North and the South, influenced somewhat by politics and also by the contact each country has had with other nations.
+There are differences in vocabulary between the North and the South, influenced somewhat by politics and also by the contact each country has had with other nations.
 Russian, Chinese, and English are taught as second languages in the schools.

 Korean

-Ethnic Groups:
+Ethnic Groups

 racially homogeneous; there is a small Chinese community and a few ethnic Japanese

-National Holiday:
+National Holiday

 Founding of the Democratic People's Republic of Korea (DPRK), 9 September (1948)

-Geographic Coordinates:
+Geographic Coordinates

 40 00 N, 127 00 E